 I was introduced to Creole cooking on my first visit to New Orleans many years ago.
-I ate barbecue shrimp, jambalya, gumbo and shrimp étouffée.
+I ate barbecue shrimp, jambalaya, gumbo and shrimp étouffée.
 The only dish with which I was vaguely familiar was jambalaya, and that was because of the Hank Williams hit song, “On the Bayou.”
 The food was so good that I bought a cookbook of Creole cuisine, La Bouche Creole, by Leon E. Soniat, Jr.

 The title literally means “The Creole Mouth.”
 It’s a fun book to read filled with Soniat’s accounts of how Mamere (his grandmother) and Mamete (his mother) prepared many of the recipes.
 La Bouche Creole has been in print for over thirty years.
 You should get a copy if you want to enjoy authentic Creole cuisine.
 Meanwhile, here is a modified version of one of my favorite recipes from Soniat’s collection, shrimp étouffée.

 Étouffée means “smothered” so shrimp étouffée is shrimp smothered in a thick sauce.
 It resembles shrimp creole like my mother used to make, but shrimp étouffée has a more complex flavor that I think you will find both intriguing and delicious.
 The secret is the beef broth and brown roux.
-It takes a little longer to make shrimp étouffée than shrimp creole, but that roux creates a rich sauce that is heavenly.
+It takes longer to make shrimp étouffée than shrimp creole, but that roux creates a rich sauce that is heavenly.

 Soniat calls for three pounds of shrimp, and that is what I used the first time I made the dish.
-Shrimp are expensive, however, and I now use about two pounds, half small and half large.
+Shrimp are expensive, however, and I now use about two pounds, half medium and half large.

 3 T butter